You are here

 - Institutional Cost of Space Law, Journal of Space Law (2017 forthcoming) (with Sreejith S.G.).

-- An Enquiry into people’s preferences of communist parties in West Bengal and Kerala: Examining
+- Examining Electoral Data: An Enquiry into people’s preferences of communist parties in West Bengal and Kerala, 53 Economic and Political Weekly 36 (2018) (with Arun Kaushik).

 - Political Dynamics in Bihar, Economic and Political Weekly Vol 50 (2015) (with Arun Kaushik).